bmcase/raw-ipa/ipa-core/src/protocol/ipa_prf/oprf_padding/README.md

 ### Samples from the Truncated Double Geometric Distribution
 Once we can draw samples from a double geometric, we can sample from our desired truncated double geometric by sampling the double geometric with rejection if the sample lies outside the support set $\{0,...,2n\}$.

+# Padding Breakdowns Keys for New Aggregation
+A new aggregation protocol reveals the breakdown keys in the clear before aggregating the associated secret shared values.
+This leaks the number of records for each breakdown key.
+We can assume that there is a cap enforced on the number of records for any one matchkey in IPA.
+Using this sensitivity we can then (with a desired epsilon, delta) generate a random padding number of dummy rows with each breakdown key.

+# Generating Padding for Matchkeys and Breakdown keys together
+We need to add fake rows for matchkeys and fake rows for breakdown keys.
+It makes sense to try and add the fake breakdown keys to the fake rows already being generated for fake matchkeys.
+But this approach has a couple challenges:
+1. We shouldn't add any fake breakdown keys to fake matchkey rows when the matchkey is being added with cardinality equal to one.
+Because these rows can be dropped after matching and never have the fake breakdowns revealed.
+2. There may need to be some adjustment made to the DP parameters achieved.
+TODO
+3. We should not be adding fake breakdown keys to matchkeys that have a cardinality larger than the cap we have established for the number of breakdowns per user.
+Otherwise, those breakdown keys would never be revealed as they will be dropped.

+Instead of this approach we will the fake rows for matchkey padding first and then the fake rows for breakdown key padding.
+When we generate the fake rows for breakdown key padding, the fake matchkeys generated will all have cardinality two.